bizmate/azure-security-deployments/README.md

 ```

 ## Terraforming
+Terraform is used in the project 1 folder, cd in the folder to run terraform commands
 import resource group or other resources, notice the commands below might have ids and references that are there only as
 examples.
 You might need to use the Azure CLI to find the correct subscription or resource group id